drojaazu/suddendesu/content/entry/tinkle-pit-leftover-demo-screen-and-level-select/index.md

 >©MTJ/TENGEN LTD

 MTJ is [Mitsuji Fukio](https://en.wikipedia.org/wiki/Fukio_Mitsuji), creator of Bubble Bobble, who had also worked with Tengen.
 It's unclear what his role is in Tinkle Pit as his name doesn't appear in the credits, though [according to this page](http://gdri.smspower.org/wiki/index.php/Blog:RIP_Fukio_Mitsuji) it wouldn't be the first time he was uncredited.

-It's also worth noting that his initials MTJ are one of the ranking name substitutions, changing to Sylvalion, another game he worked on.
+It's also worth noting that his initials MTJ are one of the ranking [name substitutions](/entry/tinkle-pit-name-substitutions), changing to Sylvalion, another game he worked on.

 The memory location affecting this is set to 0 early in the game's startup code and never changes to anything else, making it seem like a build constant.

-I would love to know more about why this is here and what Mitsuji's relationship to the game is, but there's not much to go on...

 # Name Entry Substitutions

 There are a bunch of text substitutions for the name entry screen when you get a high score, which [I wrote about in a later post.](/entry/tinkle-pit-name-substitutions)

+---

 I think that finally wraps up Tinkle Pit, three years after I started with it!